Optimal Learning for Structured Bandits: Introduction

 \item [ii)] \textbf{Sufficient information test.} Second, via constructing an easy-to-solve \emph{sufficient information} test, our policy, which is called {DU}al {S}tructure-based {A}lgorithm (DUSA), solves the dual counterpart of the regret lower bound problem in merely a logarithmic number of rounds, i.e., $\mc O(\log(T))$, instead of solving it in every round, where $T$ is the number of rounds.
 Our sufficient information test, which is a simple univariate optimization problem, verifies in any particular round whether sufficient exploration has been done in the past and if so, the dual problem does not need to be resolved.

-If the sufficient information test passes, DUSA plays the empirically optimal arm, otherwise, DUSA solves the dual regret lower bound and enters an exploration phase.
-During the exploration phase, depending on the number of times that arms are played, DUSA may play (i) the least played arm, (ii) the arm whose number of plays so far is farthest away from the regret lower bound's suggestion, or (iii) empirically optimal arm.
-The fact that DUSA plays the empirically optimal arm during the exploration phase---which happens when the empirically optimal arm is not played enough---allows DUSA to avoid over-exploring random arms, leading to better regret bound. \end{itemize}
+If the sufficient information test passes, DUSA plays the empirically optimal arm, otherwise, DUSA solves the dual regret lower bound and enters an exploration phase. \end{itemize}

 \textbf{Minimal regret.} We show that DUSA can optimally exploit any structural information which can be represented by an arbitrary convex constraint on the reward distribution.
 This novel design leads to an optimal learning algorithm whose regret matches the theoretical regret lower bound.
 Put differently, DUSA optimally utilizes the underlying structure by solving a sequence of dual counterparts of regret lower bound problem and this allows DUSA to offer a novel duality principle for structured bandit problems.